 Surgery, radiation, and chemotherapy are all common treatment options for childhood cancers.
 While chemotherapy and radiation have improved the survival of children with cancer over the past few decades and are effective for about 80% of young patients, those treatments often cause damaging, long-term side effects.
 Stem cell transplants have already been helpful for young patients with neuroblastoma, leukemia, and lymphoma, and there are many efforts under way to improve this treatment approach.

-Immunotherapy is class of treatments that take advantage of a person’s own immune system to help kill cancer cells.
+Immunotherapy is a class of treatments that take advantage of a person’s own immune system to help kill cancer cells.
 There are currently five FDA-approved immunotherapy options for childhood cancer:

 - Blinatumomab (Blincyto®): a bispecific antibody that targets CD19 on tumor cells as well as CD3 on T cells; approved for subsets of children with acute lymphoblastic leukemia (ALL)